molofgarb/ytdl-GUI/README.md

 - show all of progress_hooks information as advanced setting

+- make an optional noise when all downloads finished

 - add true macOS compatability
     - fix icon issue on mac
 - organize code to be less of a mess
-- make an optional noise when all downloads finished

 - put the G in GUI (make the interface look prettier)
 - make window centering appear truly center
 - read the youtube-dlp doc and see if there is anything useful to also add, options
 - advanced mode to let user view + pick format for each video individually
+- ~~add option to delete downloaded videos if cancelled~~
+- ~~clear input after download, with ability to turn off as toggle~~
 - ~~download prompt ONLY if long video or if >4 videos~~
 - ~~move sample videos to info~~
 - ~~fix grammar on download prompt~~